xcore/sw_audio_effects/module_dsp_biquad/doc/programming.rst

 Makefile
 ........

-The Makefile is found in the top level directory of the application (e.g. app_slicekit_biquad)
+The Makefile is found in the top level directory of the application (e.g. app_sliceKIT_biquad)

-The application is for the Slicekit Core Board so the TARGET variable needs to be set in the Makefile: e.g TARGET = SLICEKIT-L2.xn
+The application is for the sliceKIT Core Board so the TARGET variable needs to be set in the Makefile: e.g TARGET = SLICEKIT-L2.xn

 The number of channels supported in currently 2 or 4, this is set in auto_conf.h: e.g.